nanoframework/System.IO.Ports/README.md

 {
     if (e.EventType == SerialData.WatchChar)
     {
-        // We have our special character during the transmission and interupt was raised,
+        // We have our special character during the transmission and an event was raised,
         // the rest of the buffer is still being read.
     }
 }